Perth – Melbourne – Perth Tour

 Day 6: Fitzroy Crossing – Broome

-B – Early in the morning, we take a boat through the Geikie Gorge.
+B – We take a boat through the Geikie Gorge early in the morning.
 Then it goes west.
 We stop at the imposing Devonian Reef and the abstract Ngumban Ranges.
 In Derby, we see the most massive Kimberley Prison Boab tree.
-In the evening, we are in Broome, the Baden Baden of Western Australia, and the pearl farming center and stay two nights.
+In the evening, we are in Broome, the Baden Baden of Western Australia, and the pearl farming centre, and we stay for two nights.

 Day 7: Broome

-B – free day at leisure on the beautiful ocean coast: Aboriginal people, pearl fishing, the spectacular sandy Cable Beach.
-4-hour city tour (optional)
+B – Free day at leisure on the beautiful ocean coast: Aboriginal people, pearl fishing, and the spectacular sandy Cable Beach.
+3-hour city tour (optional)

 Payment and cancellation conditions